amcat/amcat/README.md

 pip install -r amcat/requirements.txt
 ```

-Be sure to add the new directory to the pythonpath and add AMCAT_ES_LEGACY hash to the environment.
+Be sure to add the new directory to the pythonpath and add AMCAT_ES_LEGACY hash to the environment, e.g. using the lines below.
 If you add these lines to amcat-env/bin/activate they will be automatically set when you activate.

 ```sh